Tampa Brain Injury Lawyer

 Types of Brain Injuries

 Concussions range in severity and carry a host of potential symptoms.
-A mild concussion may leave a victim disoriented or dizzy for some time, causing headaches or sensitivity to light and sound for several days or weeks following the injury.
-More severe concussions can result in delirium or unconsciousness, and typically entail more significant long-term effects.
+A mild concussion may leave a victim disoriented or dizzy for some time, causing headaches or sensitivity to light and sound for several days or weeks following the head injury.
+More severe concussions can result in delirium or unconsciousness and typically entail more significant long-term effects.
 Regardless of severity, any concussion leaves the victim more susceptible to future concussions, in addition to other concerns.

 More severe TBIs result from penetrating wounds, or any injury involving foreign objects entering the skull and damaging the brain.
 Penetrating wounds are common in combat and acts of violence involving firearms, clubs, or sharp weapons.
 Any type of TBI can cause brain hemorrhaging, loss of blood flow to the brain, or other medical conditions that can easily turn fatal if left untreated.

 Depending on the nature of the TBI in question, you can recover your medical expenses, the costs of any necessary ongoing or future treatments and procedures, rehabilitation costs, pain and suffering, and lost income.
 Many severe TBI injuries leave victims with permanent brain damage or cause them to lose the ability to resume work.
 Injured plaintiffs in these situations often can recover compensation for the income they would have been able to earn in the future.
-To succeed in your case, your attorney must prove that the defendant was negligent in his or her actions, and that negligence directly caused the TBI in question.
+To succeed in your case, your Tampa traumatic brain injury attorney must prove that the defendant was negligent in his or her actions, and that negligence directly caused the TBI in question.